 What are your first experience so far with the PaCT program?

-The PaCT program is enforcing and assisting us to implement a better water management system, which is more efficiant than conventional Government systems.
+The PaCT program is enforcing and assisting us to implement a better water management system, which is more efficient than conventional government systems.
 And we can contact the consultants of PaCT program frequently and closely if needed.

 Please give us a few example how you try to save water in your factory?

-- We are using Water Treatment Plant (WTP), which helps us to convert the wastage water into potable water.
+• We are using a Water Treatment Plant (WTP), which helps us to convert the wastage water into potable water.

 What are your future plans to save more water?

-We are planning to launch Hot Water Modulation System which will help us to minimize the usage of water for production, increase in productivity and as well as lower the production time.
+We are planning to launch a hot water modulation system which will help us to minimise the usage of water for production, increase in productivity and as well as lower the production time.